 Chronic illnesses such as anorexia nervosa, chronic renal failure, and liver failure can result in low testosterone.
 Autoimmune conditions that attack the pituitary gland (autoimmune hypophysis) can also be a factor (Dandona & Rosenberg, 2010).

-Primary Causes: Testicular Dysfunction
+Primary Cause: Testicular Dysfunction

 Chromosomal and Genetic Factors